NokNokMLS/BigDoorWyamBlog/input/posts/2020-03-10-coronavirus-the-polish-economy-more.md

 After 10 years of growth many experts expected a correction or even a recession in 2020, although nothing to compare to 2008.
 There is no doubt that a spreading Coronavirus was an accelerator to slowing growth but the key to the recent market fall is too high levels of debt and the Russian/Saudi Oil war on the American Shale Oil industry.

-Before all of this we were preparing an article on how property is an excellent way of guarding yourself against increasing inflation.
+Before all of this, we were preparing an article on how property is an excellent way of guarding yourself against increasing inflation.
 There is no doubt that inflation was the biggest danger to the Polish Economy.
 The Central Bank were expected to raise Interest rates in their last meeting to try to manage this inflation spiral, as is their job.
 They didn't.

 This week, they have amended their inflation update for 2020 from 2.8 to 3.7 % but reduced their GDP forecast.
 So inflation is still an issue and slowing growth is expected.